nginx/unit-docs/source/configuration.rst

         ]
    }

-A more elaborate example with chained routes:
+A more elaborate example with chained routes and proxying:

 .. code-block:: json